paul-luo-22/Webscraper-CK/README.md

 Key Considerations:
 - Client really doesn't want to get IP-banned.
 May need to research this before any real progress can be made.
 - Cheerio and Axios is recommended from research but familiarity with syntax from JSDOM and Superagent are higher.
-At the very least I want to use Superagent since JSDOM is a library I haven't actually used(?) but has DOM manipulation syntax (queryselector)

 MVP:
 - [X] Setup/test scraping data from 1 page